thaddeuspearson/teaching/multi_dim_sum_list_explanation.md

 <br>

-What is really cool about our function is that it will handle any amount of lists within a list, provided that the only thing any of these lists contain are eithermore lists or numbers.
+What is really cool about our function is that it will handle any amount of lists within a list, provided that the only thing any of these lists contain are either more lists or numbers.

 For example, it would be able to evaluate this crazy list: